mfornos/awesome-microservices/README.md

 - [Project 6](https://github.com/DatawiseIO/Project6) - Software for deploying and managing Docker containers across a cluster of hosts, with a focus on simplifying network and storage configurations for on-premises environments.
 - [Puller](https://github.com/crufter/puller) - A very simple, distributed tool to deploy and do CI with Docker containers.
 - [Rancher](https://github.com/rancher/rancher) - Open source platform for operating Docker in production.
-- [RPM Maven](http://mojo.codehaus.org/rpm-maven-plugin/) - Allows artifacts from one or more projects to be packaged in an RPM for distribution.

 ### Hosted